1966 Pontiac Mid-Size Cars Facts, Figures, and Specifications

 Click ta Tab to See the Details

-Series 233: Standard Tempest trim included wind split moldings behind front wheel openings, “Tempest” on the rear fenders in script and nylon-faced fabric upholstery with Jeweltone Morrokide accents.
+Tempest – Series 233 – Standard Tempest trim included wind split moldings behind front wheel openings, “Tempest” on the rear fenders in script and nylon-faced fabric upholstery with Jeweltone Morrokide accents.
 33,143 of the 43,753 base Tempests were equipped with automatic transmissions.
+Cars with optional V-8 power were dressed with front fender badges behind the wheel opening displaying “326”.

-Series 235: Tempest Custom trim included thin moldings accenting the smooth “Coke bottle” shape.
+Tempest Custom – Series 235 – Tempest Custom trim included thin moldings accenting the smooth “Coke bottle” shape.
 Additionally, there was “Tempest Custom” in script as identification on the rear fenders.
-Deluxe steering wheels and carpet, were additional standard features over the base car’s features.
+Deluxe steering wheel, and carpet, were additional standard features over the base car’s features.
 Convertibles sported courtesy lamps and Morrokide trim.
+Cars with optional V-8 power were dressed with front fender badges behind the wheel opening displaying “326”.
+83,093 of the 85,674 Tempest Custom vehicles were equipped with automatic transmission.

-SERIES 237: LeMans models had special trim that included simulated louvers on the forward edge of front tenders, elongated V-shaped emblems behind front wheel openings and “LeMans” in lettering on the rear fender sides.
+LeMans – Series 237 – LeMans models had special trim that included simulated louvers on the forward edge of front tenders, elongated V-shaped emblems behind front wheel openings and “LeMans” in lettering on the rear fender sides.
 Standard equipment included Morrokide and cloth trim combinations in four-door hardtops and all Morrokide in others.
+Convertibles, hardtops, and sport coupes came with the choice of bucket or notch-back front seats with a folding arm rest.
+All LeMans had carpeting, front foam seat cushions, lamps for the ash tray, the cigarette lighter and the glove box.
+Convertibles had a power top.

-The GTO option was no longer a part of the LeMans Series.
+NOTE: The GTO option was no longer a part of the LeMans Series.

-SERIES 242: The GTO line was now a separate series with distinctive trim on the new Tempest sheet metal.
+GTO – Series 242 – The GTO line was now a separate series with distinctive trim on the new Tempest sheet metal.
 A wire mesh grille insert without horizontal divider bars was used.
 The grille incorporated rectangular parking lamps, and a “GTO” nameplate on the left-hand side of the opening.
+A single scoop appeared on the hood, elongated V-shaped badges were mounted behind the front wheel openings, GTO lettering appeared on the deck lid and rear fenders.
+The upper belt line contour was pin striped and horizontal twin-slot tail lamps were used.

 Standard equipment included all LeMans items plus the 389 CID four-barrel V-8; walnut grain dash panel Inserts; dual exhausts; heavy-duty shock absorbers, springs, and stabilizer bar as well as 7.75 x 14 tires – either redline or whitewall.